 Restaurants

-For example, selling a burger automatically deducts buns, patties, lettuce, and cheese from inventory.
+For example, selling a burger deducts buns, beef patties, lettuce, tomatoes, cheese, and condiments from inventory automatically.

 Service Businesses